 Orcam Financial Group, LLC was founded in 2012 by Cullen Roche who serves as the Managing Member and Chief Compliance Officer and is the sole owner of the Adviser.
 We primarily provide services to individuals, high net worth individuals, trusts, estates, charitable organizations, foundations, endowments, corporations, trusts, and small businesses.
-Additionally, as noted above, doing business as The Discipline Funds, we expect to be named Sub-Adviser to The Discipline Fund.
+Additionally, as noted above, doing business as Discipline Funds, we are the Sub-Adviser to The Discipline Fund ETF.
 We are committed to the precept that by placing Client interests first, we will add value to the consulting and investment management process and earn Client trust and respect.